garlicbreadcleric/markane/README.md

 - Creating files from templates
   - Handlebars is used for templates
   - Can use citation metadata inside the template if citation key is specified
-- Preprocessor
-  - **Warning**: Current implementation is more of a proof of concept, expect breaking changes in future versions
-  - Evaluating queries and writing the results to the Markdown file

 ## Installation